arn-the-long-beard/ntnu_rust_lecture/README.md

 ```

-We add the function in main as well :D
+We add the function in main as well 😁

 ```rust
 fn main() {